You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 Heavier than other models

-You can spend a lot more money for additional features and accessories.
-Still, if you are in the market for an inexpensive kayak, there are plenty of great options to choose from.
+You can spend a lot more money on additional features and accessories.
+Still, if you are in the market for an inexpensive kayak, there are plenty of great options.

 These less expensive kayaks are great for kids or beginners who are just getting started.
 If you are looking for a simple kayak without paying for extra features that you won’t use, there are many excellent boats to choose from.

-If you have a strict budget, but you still want to enjoy kayaking, there are many boats available.
-As you can see, even within this price range, there are options and features to pick from.
+If you have a strict budget but still want to enjoy kayaking, many boats are available.
+As you can see, there are options and features to pick from, even within this price range.

-Durability is a crucial feature when choosing a kayak, a durable kayak will last a long time.
-Durability comes from the materials used and the quality of construction.
+Durability is a crucial feature when choosing a kayak.
+A durable kayak will last a long time.
+Durability comes from the materials used and the quality of the construction.
 As you can see from the list in this article, there are hard-shell kayaks and inflatables.
 We will get into more details about these in a bit.

-Just because you are looking to purchase a kayak for under $500 doesn’t mean that you will get a low-quality kayak.
+Just because you want to purchase a kayak for under $500 doesn’t mean you will get a low-quality kayak.
 Less expensive kayaks can last a long time with proper use and maintenance.

-You should also be mindful that within this price range, there are varying degrees of durability.
-Some of the entry-level inflatable kayaks will not last as long as hard-shell kayaks.
+You should also be mindful that there are varying degrees of durability within this price range.
+Some entry-level inflatable kayaks will not last as long as hard-shell kayaks.
 They will not handle rocks or tree branches as well.

-You must have an idea of where you will be kayaking, so you can choose the right boat that will be durable for the conditions.
+You must know where you will be kayaking, so you can choose the right boat that will be durable for the conditions.
 Also, weather and water conditions can impact the durability of your boat.
 UV rays from the sun can deteriorate certain materials faster than others.
-If you store your boat outside in the direct sun, that will impact the durability.
+If you store your boat outside in the direct sun, that will impact its durability.